 - Initial meeting with your solicitor to provide instructions on what happened.

 - We will consider initial disclosure and any other evidence and provide advice.

 - We will explain the court procedure to you so you know what to expect on the day of your hearing and the sentencing options available to the court.

 - We will conduct any further preparatory work, obtain further instructions from you if necessary and answer any follow up queries you have.

-In cases where there has been an adjournment for an issue to be tried by the Magistrates, e.g. a Not Guilty plea or a “Special Reasons” hearing, we usually charge an hourly rate of £200 plus VAT, a total of £240 as the type, length and complexity of each case is too variable and unpredictable to fix a fee.
+In cases where you instruct us to make representations that you should not be disqualified from driving because of “Exceptional Hardship” or “Special Reasons” or where your case is adjourned for a trial following a Not Guilty plea or for some other reason, we usually charge an hourly rate of between £261.60 and £306 per hour including VAT, as the type, length and complexity of each case is too variable and unpredictable to fix a fee.
 In such cases we can provide you with an estimate of the costs involved.
-We may agree a fixed fee with you in simpler cases but this will always be in excess of our single hearing Fixed Fee described above.